beef-broccoli/deebo/README.md

 ## What is "deebo"?
 Somewhat of a failed acronym attempt for "**d**esign **e**fficient **e**xperiments via **b**andit **o**ptimization"

-Originally intended to match the name of another optimization model from the Doyle group: [EDBO](https://github.com/b-shields/edbo).
+Originally derived from the name of another optimization model from the Doyle group: [EDBO](https://github.com/b-shields/edbo).